Last Reviewed: July 12, 2024

 Throughout the incident response process, all items should be completed, when known, before the report can be finalized.

-1 The action log must include all actions taken in chronological order, along with communications made and the indexing of any potential threats found, pertinent discoveries made, or potential data involved throughout the process.
+1 The action log should include all actions taken in chronological order, along with communications made - and the indexing of any potential threats found, pertinent discoveries made, or potential data involved throughout the process.

 2 The remediation plan should eliminate, mitigate, or document acceptance of the threats discovered in the incident and any actions to address these items going forward.

-3 The communications plan must include the timing, preparation, revision, acceptance, and delivery of internal communications (e.g., executive committees, faculty, staff, students, affiliate institutions, etc.) and external communications (e.g., media, website, letters to affected individuals, etc.).
+3 The communications plan should include the timing, preparation, revision, acceptance, and delivery of internal communications (e.g., shared governance bodies, faculty, staff, students, affiliate institutions, etc.) and external communications (e.g., media, website, letters to affected individuals, etc.).

-4 Regulatory reporting and/or notification requirements, including deadlines, must be adhered to in accordance with applicable state, federal, or regulatory agencies (as described in 3.01 Identifying Affected Data).
+4 Regulatory reporting and/or notification requirements, including deadlines, shall be adhered to in accordance with applicable state, federal, or regulatory agencies (as described in 2.01 Identifying Affected Data and WCM Policy OOC-410.05 - HIPAA and State Privacy Breach Notifications).

-Incidents can only be closed by consensus of the SPIRT core team.
+Only SPIRT-managed Significant Incidents require formal closure by the SPIRT core team.

-All documentation and evidence pertaining to the incident must be stored in a secure location approved by the Office of General Counsel.
-A paper copy of the incident report should be provided to and retained by the Office of General Counsel.
+All documentation and evidence and the incident report pertaining to the incident must be stored in a secure location by the Chief Information Security Officer.
+A paper copy of the incident report should be provided to the Office of General Counsel.
 The data analysis investigator should ensure that all documentation is organized in a clear, cohesive manner.
 It is important to note that additional activities may occur after the incident has been closed, such as responding to requests for additional information from regulatory agencies.
 These activities need to be memorialized and added to the documentation repository.
 Additionally, the SPIRT core team should be notified of any new developments, including regulatory inquiries, to closed incidents.

-A post-mortem meeting should be held within ten business days to review the incident and adherence to this policy for any future modifications.
+A post-mortem meeting should be held within ten business days for Significant Incidents to review the incident and adherence to this policy for any future modifications.
 An independent reviewer may be engaged to provide additional feedback on the incident handling procedures and records.

 All WCM Workforce Members are responsible for adhering to this policy.
 Failure to comply will be evaluated on a case-by-case basis and could lead to corrective action, up to and including termination, consistent with other relevant WCM and University Policies.
 Instances of non-compliance that potentially involve a lapse of professionalism may lead to engagement of the Office of Professionalism for evaluation and intervention.